Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # PSA
 ### app update announcement
-📯 3.1 Update brings Dynamic Announcements to directly communicate the latest information surrounding Minecraft RTX, app features, pack updates changelogs, etc...
-Alongside numerous QoL features and improvements under the hood.
+📯 Welcome to Vanilla RTX App 3.1!
+This update brings dynamic info panels throughout the app to help you stay informed, including Changelogs for Vanilla RTX updates!

 ### reactor temp announcement
-🟦 RTX Reactor is set to become free as a part of the Vanilla RTX App.
-It'll be time-intensive, you can support my projects on Ko-Fi to help my plans come to fruition faster!
+🟦 RTX Reactor is set to become free as a part of the Vanilla RTX App!

 # PackUpdateAnnouncements
 ### Update [glyph:"E789"]